Westlake-AI/openmixup/docs/en/awesome_mixups/Mixup_SL.md

 ![PRs Welcome](https://img.shields.io/badge/PRs-Welcome-green) [![Awesome](https://awesome.re/badge.svg)](https://awesome.re) ![GitHub stars](https://img.shields.io/github/stars/Westlake-AI/openmixup?color=blue) ![GitHub forks](https://img.shields.io/github/forks/Westlake-AI/openmixup?color=yellow&label=Fork)

 **We summarize fundamental mixup methods proposed for supervised visual representation learning from two aspects: *sample mixup policy* and *label mixup policy*.
 Then, we summarize mixup techniques used in downstream tasks.**
-We are working on a survey of mixup methods.
 The list of awesome mixup methods is summarized in chronological order and is on updating.
+And we will add more papers according to [Awesome-Mix](https://github.com/ChengtaiCao/Awesome-Mix).

 * To find related papers and their relationships, check out [Connected Papers](https://www.connectedpapers.com/), which visualizes the academic field in a graph representation.
 * To export BibTeX citations of papers, check out [ArXiv](https://arxiv.org/) or [Semantic Scholar](https://www.semanticscholar.org/) of the paper for professional reference formats.